 4. Homefront Planning

 Even though you and your family are leaving to enjoy a beautiful vacation for the weekend, life doesn’t stop.
 Your bills will still be due.
 Your boss will expect you if you don’t put in your request for time off.
 Take a look at all of your pending responsibilities and commitments.
 Make sure you’ve taken care of all of the bills before you all leave.
 You’d never want to come home from a wonderful vacation to learn that the electricity was cut-off due to a lack of payment.

 If one of the children is invited to a birthday party, be sure to RSVP to let the organizer know you all won’t be there.
 When you’re thorough with your planning, you can leave knowing that the homefront is still taken care of.

 5. Hot Spots

 As you all prepare to visit a specific location, consider the hot spots you’d like to visit.
-If there’s an iconic restaurant in the city or fireworks show that happens at a local park, do your research to learn about the times and places.
+Whether you are visiting Sri Lanka, or Florida, If there’s an iconic restaurant in the city or fireworks show that happens at a local park, do your research to learn about the times and places.
 It’d be nice to diversify your family’s experience with some interesting excursions of the area you’re visiting.